kamiyaa/joshuto/docs/configuration/joshuto.toml.md

 # sort in reverse
 reverse = false

-# Configuratioons related to searching and selecting files
+# Configurations related to searching and selecting files
 [search]
 # Different case sensitivities for searching and selecting files
 # - insensitive